Belay Devices Products

 The traditional sticht plate is still a valid belay device which is popular with centres and groups due to the high frictional locking ability of the device, and their ability to take a wide range of rope diameters.
 They are very grabbing for easy holding of falls, and the addition of springs to some models helps stop any jamming problems that may occur when used in inexperienced hands.
 Certain members of staff refuse to be parted from theirs...

-Locking belay devices with moving parts can be useful for people who have the unfortunate job of belaying people that work routes heavily.
+Locking belay devices with moving parts can be useful for people who have the job of belaying people that work routes heavily.
 This enables them to roll a fag or open their sardines at will (although we do not recommend either of these practices for various reasons), while still holding their resting partner safely.
-Proper belaying practises with should be followed using any device, but these do make life a little more relaxed.
-The most common is the Petzl Grigri, which is popular with the belay bunnies of harder sport climbers who'll happily hang of a Fr7c all day.
-Our preferred self locking belay device is the Edelrid Eddy.
-This works on a wide range of rope thicknesses including modern thin red point ropes (except for the very thickest furry 11mm jobs where a Grigri is better, or maybe it's time to buy a new rope).
-It has the advantage of locking when pulled fully open, so a startled or panicked belayer won't grip suddenly and let the rope fly through.
+Proper belaying practises should be followed using any device, but these do make life a little more relaxed.
+The most common is the Petzl Grigri 2, which is popular with the belay bunnies of harder sport climbers who'll happily hang of a Fr7c all day.